 Correlations between life history components

 Growth traits.
 Owing to the clear differences between clades, we analyzed the correlations between the traits for each clade separately.
 The canonical and expected negative correlation between rm and K was not observed for either clade, although the trend was weakly negative for P. fluorescens; for P. syringae it was positive (Pearson’s r = 0.47 [0.10–0.73 95% CI], p = 0.016; Fig. 2a).
 Instead of an rm trade-off with K, P. fluorescens strains exhibited a positive correlation between growth rate and with lag time: the faster growing strains had slower acceleration.
-Lag showed no such correlation with rm for P. syringae, but was weakly positively correlated with maximum yield, K (Fig. 2a).
+Lag showed no correlation with rm for P. syringae, but was weakly positively correlated with maximum yield, K (Fig. 2a).
 Detailed scatterplots are presented in Fig. S4a for all growth trait comparisons.

 Resource environment.
 Maximum growth rate, lag phase duration, and maximum yield were only loosely correlated between minimal media (MM) and a rich media (KB) (Fig. S5).
 When they were correlated, strains from P. fluorescens and P. syringae exhibited qualitatively distinct patterns.
 Maximum growth rate was positively correlated across environments for P. syringae but negative for P. fluorescens; the latter strains exhibited a trade-off such that the slowest growers in minimal media were nearly twice as fast as the rest when in rich media, and vice versa (Fig S5a).
 P. fluorescens lag time also exhibited a trade-off between environments, to which maximum growth rate was similarly positively correlated, as in MM.
 The between-trait correlations were conserved across environments for P. syringae, reflected in a positive correlation between growth rate and yield (Fig. S5b).
 However, we observed wide variance and no correlations between environments for both lag phase and yield on their own (Fig. S5a).
 Resource environment thus plays a potentially large role in coordinating the expression of traits related to these fundamental life history characters.